VEuPathDB/StaticContent/content/common/workshops/FungiDB2023.md

   <br><br>

   <h2>Computer and internet access</h2>
-  The participants can attend the workshop at the ACE computer lab or join remotely.
+  The participants can attend the workshop at the Computer lab at the African Center of Excellence in Bioinformatics & Data-intensive Sciences (ACE), Uganda <b>and</b> on Zoom.
 The ACE computer lab has 24 seats that will be allocated on a first come first serve basis.
 Persons joining remotely, will need to have access to a computer and sufficient bandwidth to be able to deploy web-based searches.
   <br><br>
   <h2>Instructors</h2>